LENpolygon/Build-Order-Tool-AoE4-/README.md

 # Build Order Tool for Age of Empires IV

 This Build Order Tool will allow users to view, create, and share build orders standard format via the web app.
-The web app can be found on: https://age4builder.com/
+The web app is no longer online; see: https://www.lenpolygon.com/post/age4builder-updated-to-v1-0

 ## Goals of the Build Order Tool